Growing up in the vibrant classical music community of Boston, inspired by teachers, and performing regularly. More

 Principal harpist for the Atlanta Symphony & old friend joins Henderson in a duo dedicated to core musical values.
 More

 Growing up together as friends and musicians in the Boston area, Elisabeth Remy Johnson and Henderson both left New England as adults and forged their own paths as musicians.
-Reconnected in early 2015 through Bach in the Subways, the two determined to form a duo dedicated to the inspiration and fun that were so much a part of the music making they shared in their student years.
+Reconnected in early 2015 through Bach in the Subways, the two formed a duo dedicated to the inspiration and fun that were so much a part of the music making they shared in their student years.

 The Complete da Gamba Sonatas with William Chapman Nyaho2015 - Present